Skip to main content

 Description

-The Tromsø Study began in 1974 and consists of repeated health checks on Tromsø municipality’s population.
-The last two studies are particularly relevant to the period that WHO would like Member States to report on: 2010-2025.
-Tromsø 6 (2007-2008) included almost 13 000 adults between the ages of 30 and 87, and had an attendance rate of 63 per cent.
-Tromsø 7 (2015-2016) included more than 21 000 adults aged 40 and older, and had an attendance rate of 65 per cent.
+The Tromsø Study began in 1974 and consists of repeated health surveys on Tromsø municipality’s population.
+Tromsø6 (2007-2008) included almost 13 000 adults aged 30-87 years and had an attendance rate of 63 per cent.
+Tromsø7 (2015-2016) included more than 21 000 adults aged 40 years and older and had an attendance rate of 65 per cent.

 Effect measure

-Proportion reporting current use of blood glucose-lowering, cholesterol-lowering and/or antihypertensive drugs among eligible persons.
-Eligible persons are here defined as individuals aged 45-74, who reported that they had cardiovascular disease (angina pectoris, heart attack or stroke) and/or people with a 10-year cardiovascular risk of 30 per cent or higher as estimated by the NORRISK 2 score.
+Proportion among eligible persons who in questionnaires report current use of blood glucose-lowering, cholesterol-lowering and/or blood pressure-lowering medications.
+Eligible persons are here defined as individuals aged 45-74 years who reported having cardiovascular disease (angina pectoris, heart attack or stroke), and/or persons with at least a 30 per cent risk of having a heart attack or stroke within the next 10 years, as estimated by the NORRISK 2 score.

-- Blood glucose-lowering drugs including insulin
+• Blood glucose-lowering medications including insulin

 NORRISK 2 references